bacdillon/Python/02_Python_Automation/Python Scripting/Book Analysis Text Mining with Python & Regular Expressions/README.md

 ## Overview

 This project is a Python-based text analysis notebook that takes a long form article.
 20 chapters piece on Singaporean entrepreneur and philanthropist Tan Tock Seng.Extracts structural and content insights from it programmatically.
-Using regular expressions and basic text processing, the notebook counts chapters, finds every sentence that mentions specific topics, and identifies the most frequently used words in the text, turning an unstructured document into measurable, explorable data.
+Using regular expressions and basic text processing, the Jupyter notebook counts chapters, finds every sentence that mentions specific topics, and identifies the most frequently used words in the text, turning an unstructured document into measurable, explorable data.